An American Enigma: Sister Nazarena

 She studied piano and violin at Yale, but later transferred to a small Catholic college, Albertus Magnus, where she graduated at the top of her class in 1935, majoring in comparative literature and French.
 When she decided to leave Yale, the dean of the music school called out to her as she walked away, “Miss Crotta, you have talent!”
 She kept walking, and the dean caught up to her, saying again, “You have talent!”
 He reminded her of a beautiful fugue that she had composed and performed publicly.
 Nonetheless, her eyes were set elsewhere.

 No one considered Julia to be an overly devout person when she was young.
 She went to Mass on Sundays and occasionally liked to pray in a chapel when it was quiet and dark.
 During her junior year of college, a Dominican nun invited her to a Holy Week retreat.
 She agreed somewhat reluctantly.

 While on retreat, she was alone in the dark chapel on the evening of Good Friday.
 She suddenly heard a man’s voice calling her by name; she looked around but saw no one.
 Again, she heard the voice calling her, “Julia!”
 Then, as she quietly fingered her beads, a column of light emerged from the darkness before her and took the shape of a man.
 He was stripped and wounded.
 He stretched out his hands to her and said “Julia, I’m all alone…come with me to the desert!
 I will never leave you!”

-There was no doubt in her mind who it was that was beckoning her to the desert; the difficult question that would take years to answer, was: “where is this desert?”
+There was no doubt in her mind that it was Jesus beckoning her to the desert; the difficult question that would take years to answer was, “where is this desert?”

 Julia's Call to the Desert